jorisvandenbossche/course-python-data/notebooks/pandas_04_time_series_data.md

 +++

-Like with standard Python [`datetime.datetime` objects](https://docs.python.org/3/library/datetime.html#datetime.datetime), there are several useful attributes available on the Pandas `Timestamp`, using the **`.dt`** accessor.
+Like with standard Python [`datetime.datetime` objects](https://docs.python.org/3/library/datetime.html#datetime.datetime), there are several useful attributes available on the pandas `Timestamp`.
+And those are also available on a Series with datetime data using the **`.dt`** accessor.
 For example, we can get the month, hour, day of the week,... (experiment with tab completion!) for each of the timestamps:

 ```{code-cell} ipython3
 ts.dt.month